Distinguished University Professor

 On May 6, 2013, I gave a talk called "'Me.
 And me now': Writing About a Life with Ulysses" at the James Joyce Centre in Dublin.

 On April 19, 2013, I delivered a public lecture at the University of Toronto, "Ulysses: The Necessary Fiction," as part of the Modernist Versions Project's "Year of Ulysses."
 The talk was presented by the Modernist Versions Project and the University of Toronto's Modernist Reading and Research Group.
-It was videorecorded and will be posted soon on the "Year of Ulysses" Lectures page (click on the "lectures by prominent Joyceans" link in the "YoU Lectures" section of the YoU Webpage or on "Lectures" in the "News by Category" column).
+It was videorecorded, and you can watch it on the YoU's Website.

 Contemporary Literary and Cultural Theory: The Johns Hopkins Guide.
 Co-editor with Martin Kreiswirth and Imre Szeman.
 Baltimore: Johns Hopkins University Press, October 2012.